leoeltipo/lta-v2-system-firmware/README.md

 * Voltage switch controller for allowing enable/disable of bias voltages to 50-pin connector.
 * Smart Buffer: fixed block with 64 KSamples of memory (total).

-After configuring from FLASH, the microblaze software will read the board information from the flash memory and configure the lower byte of the IP address.
-This will change both the lower byte of the MAC and IP addresses of the board.
-This behaviour can be overriden using the variable ipLow with the standard set command.
+After configuring from FLASH, the microblaze software will read the board information from the flash memory.
+The IP address is part of that information, so the board will reconfigure the IP before starting the booting process.
+Switch 0 is also checked to decide if the system should enter on flash programming state.